Patient recruitment: Current Process

 E6-GCP guidelines suggest that an investigator should have adequate resources to demonstrate (e.g., based on retrospective data) a potential for recruiting the required number of suitable subjects within the agreed recruitment period.
-There are many different recruitment methods, including media (i.e., television, radio and newspaper), physician referrals, press releases, fliers, random mailings, cold calls and the internet.
+There are many different recruitment methods, including mass media (i.e., television, radio and newspaper), physician referrals, press releases, fliers, random mailings, cold calls and the internet.
 These methods must be selected before study start.
 Also, some common factors such as-sample size, suitability of the strategy as per study design and overall budgetary constraints must not be ignored.